1601-mma2013/Dignity/README.md

 ### b.
 Audit
-1. competitors / alternatives / replacement
+1. competitors
 - Artists in field with the same concept
+- Other forms of products with lower costs (some companies choose not to spend too much)

-2.Relevant technologies
+3.Relevant technologies
-- *Kinect 1 motion sensor*
+- *Kinect 2 motion sensor*
 - *Digital Light Processign Projector*

+2. Alternatives/ replacement

+Other technologies options:

+Leap Motion:
+Advantages: It is more accurate sensor compare with kinect.[200 times more sensitive than existing touch-free technologies.]

+	    It's size is very small[Ipod Size].

+	    Lower cost USD $79.99.
+[Kinect $200]

+Disvantages: It works for a very small range.The effective range of the Leap Motion Controller extends from approximately 1 inch to 2
+             feet above the device.

+             It does only hands and finger tracking.

 ### c.
 Stakeholder Interviews (internal / external)